Geobm/CDIS_Back-end/README.md

 Console application that implements inheritance, polymorphism and exceptions simulating the assignation of scholarships to students depending on the academic grade

 ### School
 Web aplication implementing CRUD (Create, Read, Update, Delet) operations with SQL Server stored procedures.
-Implementing also a three layer architecture which are BLL (Business Logic layer), DAL (Data access layer) and the view layer.
+Implementing a three layer architecture, BLL (Business Logic layer), DAL (Data access layer) and the view layer.

+### Advanced_School
+Same School aplication but implementing validations, state preservation variables, a little of web design without any framework, implementing also an entitites model with transactions and LINQ.